Knowth Megalithic Passage Tomb

-Passage Tombs which is not accessible from the Visitor Centre situated on the south bank of the river.
-Visitors to Dowth must drive directly to the site on the north bank, a couple of miles from the Slane / Drogheda road. with its short passage leading into a wide pear-shaped chamber is in similar style to Tombs in Portugal.
-Just inside the main chamber to the left of the entrance is one of the few representations of a human face from the Neolithic Period in ancient Ireland.
+Passage Tombs which is not accessible from the Visitor Centre situated on the south bank of the Boyne river.
+Visitors to Dowth can drive directly to the site on the north bank of the river, a few minutes drive from the N51 Slane / Drogheda road. with its short passage leading into a wide pear-shaped chamber is in similar style to Tombs in Portugal.
+Just inside the main chamber to the left of the entrance is one of the few possible representations of a human face from the Neolithic Period in ancient Ireland.

 Cairns form the largest complex of

 Megalithic structures in Ireland.
 The Cairns contain symbolic engravings similar in style to Newgrange.
-Like other Passage Tombs in ancient Ireland, they have was the seat of the High Kings of Ireland in the
+Like other Passage Tombs in ancient Ireland, som have was the seat of the High Kings of Ireland in the